Welcome to today's edition of the Rush 24-7 podcast.

 Cut 13.

-But Brian Williams says, God forbid a million times, if tonight we're sitting here in two U.S. cities are obliterated by Al Qaeda attacks, what would you do?
+But Brian Williams says, God forbid, a million times, if tonight we're sitting here and two U.S. cities are obliterated by al-Qaeda attacks, what would you do?

 Here's Barack Obama.

-Uh the second thing is to make sure that we've got good intelligence, a to find out that we don't have other threats and attacks potentially out there, and B to find out do we have uh any uh intelligence on who might have carried it out so that we can take potentially some action uh to dismantle uh that network.
+And B, to find out do we have any intelligence on who might have carried it out so that we can take potentially some action to dismantle that network.

-Uh instead, the next thing we would have to do, in addition to talking to the American people, is making sure that we are talking to the international community, because it's already been stated.
+Instead, the next thing we would have to do, in addition to talking to the American people, is making sure that we are talking to the international community because it's already been stated.

 We're not going to defeat terrorists on our own.